quadbio/VoxHunt/index.md

 # VoxHunt <img src="man/figures/logo.png" align="right" width="120" />

-VoxHunt is a package for to assess brian organoid patterning, developmental state, and cell composition through systematic comparisons of single cell transcriptomes to three-dimensional in situ hybridization data from the Allen Brain Atlas and a number of other useful references.
+VoxHunt is a package for assessing brain organoid patterning, developmental state, and cell composition through systematic comparisons of single cell transcriptomes to three-dimensional in situ hybridization data from the Allen Brain Atlas and a number of other useful reference datasets.

 ## Features